nsdown/eazy-for-ss/README.md

 #Eazy-For-SS

-Eazy-For-SS is a Tools and Profiles Collection,which may help you bypass the Great Firewall of China.
+Eazy-For-SS is a Tools and Profiles Collection,which may help you circumvent the Great Firewall of China.